arielmission-space/PAOS/docs/source/user/propagation/index.rst

 Example
 ~~~~~~~~~~~~~

-Code example to use :func:`~paos.paos_coordinatebreak.coordinate_break` to simulate a coordinate break where the input
+Code example to use :func:`~paos.core.coordinateBreak.coordinate_break` to simulate a coordinate break where the input
 field is centered on the origin and has null angles :math:`u_{s}` and :math:`u_{t}` and is subsequently decentered on
 the Y axis by :math:`y_{dec} = 10.0 \ \textrm{mm}` and rotated around the X axis by :math:`x_{rot} = 0.1 ^{\circ}`.